Irene-Wu-1002/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\*

+Jessica and I developed a food countdown device.
+Users can choose any ingredient in the menu page.
+When users press "Confirm Button", it would start counting down.
+When the timer is up, it would notify users by specific words.

 ## Assignment that was formerly Part F.
 ## Make a short video of your modified barebones PiClock